How Much do Lawyers Make in South Africa? | Salary Insights

 By submitting this form, you agree to our Terms & Conditions.

-The amount lawyers in South Africa earn is not formally regulated beyond provision of a code of conduct in the Legal Practice Act, 28 of 2014, that regulates the ethical conduct of lawyers professionally, their monetary transactions, and how they should handle their fees.
+The amount lawyers in South Africa earn is not formally regulated beyond the provisions of the Legal Practice Act, 28 of 2014, which governs their ethical conduct, monetary transactions, and fee handling.
+Understanding lawyer salaries in South Africa is crucial for those considering a career in law or currently practicing.

 A lawyer is basically almost anyone who operates in the legal profession.
 Included in this definition is a legal professional who has a Bachelor of Laws (LLB degree) and who is practising law.
 Advocates and attorneys are also lawyers.
 However, a lawyer is not necessarily an advocate or attorney (Van der Merwe, 2022).